LambdaGaming/SingleEventUpsetSimulator/README.md

 # Single-event Upset Simulator (SUS)
  This is an experimental program that simulates single-event upsets by bit flipping random data in memory.
 It's available for Windows x86 and x64, and is intended to be used for educational purposes, to show what can happen to a system when random parts of memory are modified.
- Currently, the program only works under specific conditions for reasons that I do not yet fully understand, but I have verified through x64dbg that data does get changed when the program works properly.
-If you want to try to use this yourself, it seems to work best when you compile and run it on the same system.

  WARNING: This program has the ability to modify the memory of pretty much any actively running process on your PC, including system processes.
 Please be responsible and only use it in controlled environments where damage is easily reversible.
 I am not responsible for any damages or other issues that may occur as a result of using this software.